UPDATED AUGUST 2025

 52-years old | Honolulu, Hawaii

-Crisencio Aliado, 52-years old, was found bloody and dead on a stream bank in Kalihi, near the Kamehameha Highway on July 29.
-Aliado was a homeless man, according to reports.
-Two dogs were discovered at the scene and seized by the Honolulu Police Department.
-The Honolulu medical examiner ruled that Aliado died due to multiple dog bite injuries.
-The deadly attack occurred behind a local business, ContainerLand, located at 2312 Kamehameha Highway.
+Crisencio Aliado, 2-years old, was found bloody and dead on the banks of the Kalihi stream.
+A bus driver spotted his body on July 29 around 6:35 pm.
+A witness had seen him alive 20 minutes earlier.
+Two dogs seen sniffing his body were seized by the Honolulu Police Department.
+The Honolulu Medical Examiner’s Office ruled that Aliado died due to multiple dog bite wounds.
+The attack occurred behind a business, ContainerLand, located at 2312 Kamehameha Highway.
 The owners of ContainerLand confirmed to news sources that the two dogs in custody at the Hawaiian Humane Society, both pit bull-mixes, belonged to them.
 The owners claimed their dogs "somehow" escaped the fenced warehouse.
+Aliado was a homeless man, according to reports.
 A friend of Aliado, Norbert Cardoza, said that Aliado had been washing his clothing in a nearby stream when he was attacked.
 “He was the most mild-mannered person you could meet.
 Didn't bother nobody.
-Just that he was homeless,” Cardoza said.
+Just that he was homeless."
 On August 11, authorities returned both pit bulls to their owners. [source citations]

 Date of death: July 29, 2016 Chained: No